FIA logoFIM logo

 NAA

-• Nasser Al Attiyah pursued his two passions at the highest level for a long time: motor racing and ball trap.
-However, after participating in six Olympic Games and winning bronze in London in 2012, he decided to devote his time exclusively to cars and the Dacia project, thus forgoing the Paris Olympics.
+• For many years, the Qatari pursued his two passions at the highest level: motor racing and shooting (clay pigeon shooting).
+But after competing in six Olympic Games and taking bronze in London in 2012, he decided to focus solely on motor racing and the Dacia project.
+However, this did not prevent him from competing in the WRC season finale in Saudi Arabia.

-Total Dakar Abu Dhabi Desert Challenge South African Safari Rally BP Ultimate Rally Raid Portugal Rallye du Maroc
+Total Dakar BP Ultimate Rally Raid Portugal Desafío Ruta 40 Rallye du Maroc Abu Dhabi Desert Challenge

 (1)